mellinoe/veldrid-docs/index.md

 # Veldrid

-Veldrid is a cross-platform, graphics API-agnostic rendering library for .NET.
-It allows you to use a single set of rendering commands and run your application on a number of different graphics API's.
-With some small exceptions, applications written against Veldrid will run on any of its backends without modification.
+Veldrid is a low-level graphics library for .NET.
+It can be used to create high-performance 2D and 3D games, simulations, tools, and other graphical applications.
+Unlike most other .NET graphics libraries, Veldrid is designed to be portable, meaning it is not tied to any particular operating system or native graphics API.
+With Direct3D, Vulkan, and OpenGL backends, applications built with Veldrid can run on all desktop and mobile platforms without modification.

 [Introduction to Veldrid](xref:intro)